-RBC ВМО SCOTIA TD CIBC CREDIT UNION OTHER
+Name of financial institution

-Your current financial institution
+Type of financial institution - bank, credit union, etc.

 Easy to get to

 Service in-person

 Service by telephone

 Fees

 - admin

 - management

 - set-up

 - transfer

 Contributions go directly into my RDSP

 You can talk to a financial planner about your investment options

 Allows formula payments

 Allows lump sum payments

-How often will payments come out of my account once I reach that point?
+How often will payments come out of my account once I reach 60?